wshafer/psr11-flysystem/README.md

 return [
     'flysystem' => [
         'adaptors' => [
-            // Array Keys are the names used for the adaptor 'adaptor_one' => [
+            // Array Keys are the names used for the adaptor.
+Default entry required for adaptors 'default' => [
-                'type' => 'local', // A daptor name or pre-configured service from the container
+                'type' => 'local', // Adaptor name or pre-configured service from the container

                 // Adaptor specific options.
 See adaptors below 'options' => [
                     'root' => '/path/to/root', // Path on local filesystem
                 ],
             ],

-            'adaptor_two' => [
+            'adaptorTwo' => [
-                'type' => 'null', // A daptor name or pre-configured service from the container 'options' => [], // Adaptor specific options.
+                'type' => 'null', // Adaptor name or pre-configured service from the container 'options' => [], // Adaptor specific options.
 See adaptors below ],
         ],